snotskie/ttrpg/site/src/characters.md

 **Honorable Combat:** You may attack honorably, using Hand for a violent Contest instead of Hurt as usual.
 If you would win the Contest with a Maximum outcome, you win with a Very Major outcome instead, which cannot be increased by other effects.
 Moreover, you leave yourself open to dirty tricks; if the Defender attacks you with Hurt at the same time, they gain a $+dc2$ bonus to the roll, as though Helped by your attempt at honorable combat.

+**Ambidexterity:** In a Monstrous Endeavor you may activate two muddle buttons per movement.

 **Blessed by Luck:** When you fail a Check, you may attempt the Check again, using the newer result instead.
 Then this ability cannot be activated again until you spend ⑤ to recharge it.

 !!! note "Effect Wording: Spend Ⓧ to Recharge"